phdonner/phdonner/README.md

 Here I'll start quite modestly by producing a simple test case, where simple Markdown will become usable as Web pages.
 The NOSTERIIHI project will gradually evolve into a bilingual tutorial on methods of setting up a low-cost computer environment, which enables rural developers to produce HTML pages for use on in the WWW.
 This task will be achieved without resorting to commercial services, such as Facebook or WhatsApp.
 Let's see where the project takes us.

 Planning is a conceptual activity.
 To be effective, we are trying to outline a workflow which will guide our work.
-The next subheadings are a list of some of the topics and immediate tasks that we are facing right now.

 ```mermaid
 flowchart LR